Music Festivals of Bangalore – If you are a sucker for travel and music, just like me, then India won’t disappoint you.

 The real reason, however, is said to be that the area is infested with termites, and the insects damaged and destroyed the traditional building techniques where the exteriors were coated with lime wash.

-They realised that by adding copper salt into the lime washes, the insects stayed away.
+They realized that by adding copper salt into the lime washes, the insects stayed away.

 Under certain conditions, copper solutions produce blue compounds, hence the blue buildings.